FyefoxxM/fantasy-terrain-generator/README.md

 ## Part of 30-for-30 Challenge

 Day 9 of building 30 developer tools in 30 days.
 Week 2 focus: Procedural Generation Toolkit for tabletop RPGs.
-Check out the [blog post(#https://jdookeran.medium.com/day-9-building-a-realistic-terrain-generator-69494320df0b)] where I dive into
+Check out the [blog post](https://jdookeran.medium.com/day-9-building-a-realistic-terrain-generator-69494320df0b) where I dive into this deeper.